InQBarna/iqb-tech-blog/_posts/2024-10-30-managing-and-maintaining-localized-mobile-projects.markdown

 ### 2.1 Project Specification: Defining Translations and Keys

 During the project specification phase:
-- **Define all translatable strings** and their associated keys in the string catalog.
+- **Define all translatable strings** while designing the user interface and experience.
 - **Define keys/ids for every translation**, although Apple's examples work with the base localization as the id/key of the localied content, most of the platforms work better with keys/ids.
+Using keys/ids instead of base localization strings works better with multi-platform projects.
+Try using a consistent key/id naming such as `{screen}_{element}_{action}`.
 - **Centralize translations** in the localization platform to ensure consistency across all stakeholders.
 - Use a **pull script** to keep the local project in sync with the platform.